Skip to main content

 • One-cart procurement: Pair goggles with ISO 4-positioned sterile gloves and sterile swabs/wipers so handling and cleaning methods stay consistent.

-Manufacturer documentation (authoritative references)
+Manufacturer documentation

 Questions?
 Email Sales@SOSsupply.com or call (214) 340-8574.
 You can also explore the SOSCleanroom AI ChatBot, powered by SOSCleanroom data libraries, for product guidance and technical education.
 Disclaimer: This Technical Vault content is provided by SOSCleanroom for general educational and operational reference only.
-It does not constitute legal, regulatory, validation, clinical, or safety advice and must not be interpreted as a certification or guarantee of compliance.
-Customers are responsible for developing, approving, and maintaining their own SOPs, training programs, validation activities, and compliance strategies based on applicable regulations, official standards, and current manufacturer documentation.
-References to ISO standards (including the ISO 14644 series) are for contextual guidance only.
-ISO standards are copyrighted works of the International Organization for Standardization (ISO) and are authoritative only in their official published form. © 2026 SOSCleanroom.
+It does not constitute legal, regulatory, validation, clinical, or safety advice.
+Customers are responsible for developing, approving, and maintaining their own SOPs, training programs, validation activities, and compliance strategies based on applicable regulations, official standards, and current manufacturer documentation. © 2026 SOSCleanroom.
 All rights reserved.
-Content reviewed and current as of January 2026.
+Content reviewed and current as of May 1, 2026.